The doctor’s daughter from a Nova Scotia coal town who gave Canada its voice — and gave her town a second name.

 In 2007, Canada Post issued the limited edition Anne Murray stamp.
 She was recognized along with three other Canadian recording artists: Paul Anka, Gordon Lightfoot, and Joni Mitchell (People of Small Towns).

-In 2010, Murray was one of the eight Canadians who carried the Olympic flag during the opening ceremonies of the XXI Olympic Winter Games in Vancouver.
+In 2008 she appeared on Canadian Idol as a mentor.
+In 2010, she was one of eight Canadians who carried the Olympic flag at the opening ceremonies of the Vancouver Winter Games.

 Springhill is a community located in central Cumberland County, Nova Scotia.
 The community was originally named “Springhill Mines.”
 Coal mining leads to economic growth, with its incorporation as a town in 1889.